YossiKazakov/blog-app/README.md

 ### Bonus:

 1. Bonus - provide an ellipsis solution for content longer than 200 characters with a read more button.
 Read more button should have `data-testid=postContent-readMoreButton`

-## App.js : Popularity

-selectedPopularityQuery state

-onClick popularity menu -> sets anchor for the floating menu on it onMenuClose -> sets anchor back to null and calls filterPostsByPopularity(selectedNumber) -> sets the query state to selectedNumber (string) and calls getFilteredPosts(minLikeNum...)
--> creates an url and send GET request to server with posts/${url}
--> as response, gets the filtered posts from the server and sets the filteredPost state